python-boltons/cc-python/{{cookiecutter.git_repo_name}}/CONTRIBUTING.md

 This section serves as a reminder to the maintainers of this project on how to release a new version of this package to [PyPI][3].

-Make sure all your changes are committed and that you have [bumpversion][2] installed.
-Then run:
+Make sure all your changes are committed, that you have added a new section to the [CHANGELOG.md][5] file, and that you have [bumpversion][2] installed.
+Then
+run:

 ```bash
 bumpversion patch  # possible values: major / minor / patch